Should you support vegan brands owned by non-vegan companies? Read this article, then decide!

 7. Fenty Skin

-Following on from the success of Fenty Beauty and Fenty Lingerie, Fenty Skin was launched in 2020 by singer, designer and businesswoman Rihanna.
-Fenty Skin houses a small collection of skincare products, including an SPF moisturiser, toning serum and makeup removing cleanser..
+Fenty Skin was launched in 2020 by singer, designer and businesswoman Rihanna.
+It houses a small collection of skincare products, including an SPF moisturiser, toning serum and makeup removing cleanser..

 The brand itself is 100% vegan, with all products made with vegan-friendly formulas.
 Not to mention the fully recyclable packaging.
-This was chosen in a bid to be kinder to the animals and the environment.
+Rihanna apparently chose it in a bid to be kinder to the animals and the environment.
 Of course, it’s also cruelty-free, too.
 Fenty does not test on animals, or does it ask people to do so on their behalf.

 But the controversy is that Fenty’s parent company, LVMH, loves killing animals for fashion.
 And it seems Rihanna loves wearing that fashion, too!
 She’s been seen in everything from fur coats and leather pants to crocodile skin!
 This goes against everything Fenty Skin seems to stand for.
 Which makes us think the celebrity is simply cashing in on the vegan trend, rather than truly caring about vegan values.